SushantGaikwad/Patreon-Clone/README.md

 # Patreon Clone Project

 Original website: https://www.patreon.com/ <br/>
-# patreon is an American membership platform that makes it easy for artists and creators tp get paid.
+About: Patreon is an American membership platform that makes it easy for artists and creators to get paid.
 <br/> <br/>

 # Project Snapshot: